Weeb-Linux/sarchile/README.md

 ## Introduction

 This (project, maybe?) is a set of quick and simple scripts to help you run a small, versatile Arch Linux on your Android.
 And yea, we uses Termux with proot.

+## System requirements

+There is no actual hardware or software minimal requirement to install sarchile.
+If your phone can install and work with Termux then you are pretty fine to go.

+However, to ensure the best experience, your device should...

+- Have at least 2GB of storage to install sarchile, but for a more daily using we suggest 8GB of storage or higher.
+- sarchile itself uses nearly no memory at idle, but 4GB of device ram is recommended.
+Because your Android system (and other Android apps) could've take a plenty of memory already.

 # Instructions